maszynatrurla/kszynka/README.md

  * DHT-22 humidity + temperature sensor;
  * PMS7003 particle concentration sensor;

+Later, DHT-22 was removed and BMP280 replaced with BME280.

 Power is supplied by LiIon and solar batteries.

 # Software